 Mr Rob Duncan (previous Chair of the Editorial Committee).

 The collective is also assisted by a number of advisors who have generously given their time over recent years.
-They have been drawn from a wide range of British institutions, recently including Heriot Watt, Liverpool, Manchester, Manchester Metropolitan, Nottingham Trent and Strathclyde universities.
+They have been drawn from a wide range of British institutions, recently including Newcastle, Liverpool, Manchester, Manchester Metropolitan, Nottingham Trent, St Andrews and Strathclyde universities.

 The chair of the editorial committee is Gregor Gall and the books review editor is Andy Perchard.
 The Journal is free to all members of the SLHS upon payment of their annual membership fee.
 For membership details see here.
 A full index of articles published in the past 47 issues of the journal is available here.